AvePoint/cloud-api/docs/docs/services-and-features/insights/exportJobs/exportJobFile.md

 ## Query Parameters

-The API supports a single query parameter to specify the job ID for which the status is being requested.
+The API supports a single query parameter to specify the job ID for which the report file is being requested.

 | Parameter | Description | Type    | Required? |
 |-----------|-------------|---------|-----------|